 Okay, so now that you have the benefit and advantages of working for your company discussed with the candidate you need to make sure to review the exact day to day expectations of the position.
 Don't surprise them on the first day with new duties, responsibilities, and expectations of the job.
 Over the years, people have lost trust and confidence quickly this way and working as a career development professional for over ten years I can say that when my candidates didn't take the job, it was due to poor communication upfront during the interview process.
 Interviewing is a crucial stage and vital to the success of finding and retaining great talent.
 If you need help brushing up on your interviewing skills, watch our video "Interviewing Tips and Techniques".

 Onboarding is another area where companies lose great talent.
 During the entire process from interviewing all the way up to their first day and beyond you need to make sure the candidate feels welcomed and a part of the team.
 On day one have your team ready to welcome the new hire, give them a tour and introduce them to all employees that you can.
 The more inclusive you are to new hires the more likely they will stay on and not disappear on you.
-Also, make sure that on the first day they are treated like a VIP and given a tour of the company, so they know where everything is and who to go to if they need anything.
-The more inclusive you are to new hires the more likely they will stay on and not disappear on you.
 Get them set up with their trainer/mentor and make sure all items are ready for them to start with you and be successful in their role.

 I can say from my personal experience from the hundreds of graduates and alumni that I have worked with not feeling a part of the team in that first week(s) can be devastating.
 And with so many options out there in today's market, it would be easy for your candidate to leave and go to another opportunity... or worst, your competitor.
 Remember you are not the only company they were talking too.
 Others could still contact them in this stage, so you want to make sure they feel confident in their choice of working with you.
 If you need help with onboarding we have a series dedicated to this topic that can give you tools and tips for this process.